Bungalow

 Bungalow features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-The dwelling structure in Bungalow, as per the latest Census, consisted of 42.0% houses and 58.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 68.4% houses and 31.6% other dwellings.
-Home ownership in Bungalow was at 18.1%, with the remaining dwellings either mortgaged (20.9%) or rented (60.9%).
-The median monthly mortgage repayment in the area was $1,371, while the median weekly rent figure was recorded at $270.
-Nationally, Bungalow's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Bungalow, as per the latest Census evaluation, 42.0% of dwellings were houses and 58.1% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Regional Queensland's figures of 76.4% houses and 23.6% other dwellings.
+Home ownership in Bungalow stood at 18.1%, with mortgaged properties making up 20.9% and rented dwellings accounting for 60.9%.
+The median monthly mortgage repayment was $1,371, significantly lower than Regional Queensland's average of $1,655.
+The median weekly rent in Bungalow was recorded at $270, compared to Regional Queensland's figure of $345.
+Nationally, Bungalow's mortgage repayments were substantially lower than the Australian average of $1,863, while rents were significantly below the national figure of $375.

 Frequently Asked Questions - Housing